openclarity/functionclarity/README.md

 ![image](https://user-images.githubusercontent.com/109651023/189649537-95638785-618f-4c74-93af-2cafedec2f07.png)
-FunctionClarity (AKA FC) is an infrastructure solution for serverless functions signing and verification.
-This solution is combined from a cli tool and a cloud specific infrastructure for validation.
-The solution is suitable for a CI/CD process where a code/image of serverless functions can be signed and uploaded before the function is created in the cloud repository.
+FunctionClarity (FC) is an infrastructure to sign and verify serverless functions in AWS cloud environments.
+This solution includes a CLI tool and a verifier function which is deployed in the cloud account.
+The solution is suitable for a CI/CD process in which serverless function code/images can be signed and uploaded before the function is created in the cloud repository.

+This version supports AWS only.

 ## How it works

 ![Untitled Diagram(1) drawio (1)](https://user-images.githubusercontent.com/109651023/189673319-5c66fb32-98f5-430c-a01f-4823ab51fc98.png)

-* Deploy FunctionClarity infrastructure (one time operation) which will result in FunctionClarity ecosystem deployed in the user's cloud account
+* Deploy FunctionClarity – deploy FunctionClarity functions to the user cloud account (a one time operation); these functions scan and verify user functions when created or updated
-* Using the FunctionClarity cli, run code/image signing on user's environment - at this phase the code/image signature is uploaded to the cloud
+* Sign functions  - use the FunctionClarity CLI to sign the function code or image in the user’s environment, and then upload it to the user cloud account
-* Deploy the serverless function using the signed code/image content from the previous step
+* Deploy the serverless function - using the signed function code/image
-* Verifier lambda is triggered upon create-function/update-function code events and performs the following:
+* Veify functions -  the FunctionClarity function is triggered when user functions are created or updated, and does the following
   * Fetch the verified function code
   * Analyse the code image/zip
   * Check whether it is signed by FunctionClarity and act accordingly:
     * Detect - marks the function with the verification results
     * Block - block the function from running in case its not verified
     * Notify - send notification to queue
----

-**NOTE**:
-At the moment only AWS cloud provider is supported, additional cloud providers will be added over time

----

 ## Install FunctionClarity
 Go to [function clarity latest release](https://github.com/openclarity/functionclarity/releases/latest):